sporeport/UberMicro/README.md

 - [ ] marks games as 'want to play'
 - [ ] rate games
 - [ ] see average game rating
+- [ ] User's home shows feed of recommended games
-- [ ] Users have a home page
+- [ ] Signed in Users can see 'myGames'
-- [ ] Users get a feed of recommended games
+- [ ] 'myGames' has all 'played' and 'want to play' games
 - [ ] Search for games by title
 - [ ] Search for games by genre